sinha-nishant/ScheduleSuite/README.md

 # Schedule Suite
-See all possible combinations of your USC schedule based on the courses you want.
+Takes the hassle out of making your USC class schedule.

 ## Dependencies
 * Branca - To customize format of popups on map